TechnoBlogger14o3/dharmic-treasures/README.md

      }
    ];
    ```
-2. Add the text type to `App.tsx`:
+2. Add the text type to `src/App.tsx`:

+   - Import the data file
-   - Add to `TextType` union type
+   - Add to `TextType` union type in `types.ts`
    - Add to `textConfigs` object
-   - Add button in text type selector
+   - The button will automatically appear in the text type selector

 ### Customizing Themes

-Edit `components/BackgroundSelector.tsx` to add new background themes.
+Edit the `backgroundClasses` object in `src/App.tsx` to add new background themes.
+You can also modify `BackgroundSelector.tsx` to add theme labels.

 ### Extending Chatbot